kworam/ProcScript/README.md

 	 MyFirstProc.blockFunction1
 	 ProcCallsProc.blockFunction1

-Each Proc in the call chain is listed, one per line, with the root Proc at the bottom.
+Each Proc Instance in the call chain is listed, one per line, with the root Proc at the bottom.

 Note that the Proc call stack starts with `ProcScript Thread Id: 0 Created ...`.
 Once again, this is not an operating system thread but a *virtual* ProcScript thread.